russhughes/s3lcd/README.md

   If the optional x, y, width, and height parameters are given, the buffer will only contain the specified area of the image.
 See examples/T-DISPLAY/clock/clock.py and examples/T-DISPLAY/toasters_jpg/toasters_jpg.py for examples.

-- `png(png_filename, x, y)`
+- `png(png, x, y)`

   Draws a PNG file in the framebuffer with the upper left corner of the image at the given `x` and `y' coordinates.
-The PNG will not be clipped; it must be able to fit fully in the framebuffer, or it will not be drawn.
+The png may be a filename or a bytes() or bytearray() object.
+The png will wil be clipped if it is not able to fit fully in the framebuffer.
 Transparency is supported; see the alien.py program in the examples/png folder.

 - `polygon_center(polygon)`